pedrocruzj/tiny-video-editor-api/README.md

-# 🎬 Video Edit API
+# 🎬 Tiny video editor API

 A simple API that allows you to resize a video and add overlays to it.